erkansirin78/flask-iris-classification/README.md

 - Open browser http://localhost:8080/

 Enjoy your predictions.

-## Directly run on Docker without building
-This project is build and pushed to Dockerhub you can directly use the image if you want

-`  docker run --rm -d -p 8080:8080 erkansirin78/flask-iris-classification:2021-3 `

 ## On Kubernetes
 - You can deploy the model/app on Kubernetes with deployment object.